gitdillo/mavlinkhandler/README.md

 Quick and dirty tip, in the python console type `mh.connection.mav.` and then double tap Tab to see the `...encode` methods for every message type.

+## Contrarian vehicle

+Run `contrarian_vehicle.py` and `optimistic_GCS.py` in separate terminals (doesn't matter which one runs first).
+The "vehicle" only sends heartbeats and refuses to arm by sending appropriate COMMAND_ACK to arm requests.
+The GCS will try to arm the vehicle by sending it an arm request in a COMMAND_LONG.